In this article, we are going to cover the 5 essential steps that are involved in the Android App Development Process for the Google Android platform.

 The Alpha Phase: This is the phase where the core functionality of the app is developed but it is not tested.
 At this phase, the app has a lot of bugs and glitches that need fixing.

-The Beta Phase: This phase involves implementing all the major features and functionalities of the app, and the app is made to go through a round of light testing.
-Even though most of the bugs are fixed, a few remains.
+The Beta Phase involves implementing all major features and functionalities of the app, followed by a round of light testing.
+Even though most of the bugs are fixed, a few remain.
 After this stage, the app can be released to a select number of users for testing and evaluation purposes.

 The Release Phase: This is the final phase that comes after every bug is identified and fixed.
 This occurs after several rounds of testing the app can be released to the audience.

 No matter how seamless your mobile application is, that appears to you.
 You can never have enough rounds of testing to ensure that it fails proof and is ready for any user.
 Mobile app software testing is something that you do during the development stage because it can be expensive to fix glitches and bugs later on when you are too deep in the development phase.

 The application’s initial specifications are thoroughly tested during this phase to ensure its conformity.